gramineproject/examples/README.rst

 Building examples
 =================

-All our examples use simple Makefiles to build the examples and enable them under Gramine.
+All our examples use simple Makefiles to build the original application (if needed) and configure it to run in Gramine.
 Use one of these commands:

 - ``make``: create non-SGX no-debug-log manifest
 - ``make DEBUG=1``: create non-SGX debug-log manifest